 - Mathematica can be helpful for graphing of surfaces

 and double-checking calculations like integrals, and we will be using it regularly in class.
 Mathematica is available for all

 college-owned computers, and is already installed in all of the public

 labs, e.g. in on the first floor of Seeley Mudd.
 Mathematica

 can be installed on your own computer (https://www.amherst.edu/offices/it/knowledge_base/software/college-install) or accessed through a Remote Desktop Connection (https://www.amherst.edu/offices/it/knowledge_base/network-wifi/Remote_Desktop_Connection).
-The college has a limited number of Mathematica licenses, so be sure to quit Mathematica when you are finished; otherwise, you may prevent another student from being able to use it.

 To the Math 211 Homework Schedule